Birth Defects

 Phone: 508-366-9066

-Feingold Center at Children’s Hospital Boston – Waltham
+Feingold Service at Children’s Hospital Boston – Waltham

 Provides diagnosis and treatment of children born with birth defects, genetic diseases and intellectual disabilities.
 In 2011, the clinical care aspects of the Center was transferred to Children’s Hospital Boston in Waltham, where patients are now seen as part of the Division of Genetics at Children’s.